iSlammedMyKindle/twitchToDiscordBot/readme.md

 # Twitch To Discord

 Welecome!
-This is one of the scraps that are helping to run my discord server.
+This is one of the scraps that are helping to run my Discord server.
 The goal of this bot is to combine the abilities of Discord and Twitch, and allow both chats to communicate between eachother.

 This file is designed to provided an overview of how to get the bot setup yourself on a custom environment.

-## Setup - twitch side
+## Setup - Twitch side

-1. To start on the twitch side, first navigate to [the twitch console](https://dev.twitch.tv/console)
+1. To start on the Twitch side, first navigate to [the Twitch console](https://dev.twitch.tv/console)
 1. Click on the "Applications" tab at the top.
 1. From here, you would click "Register Your application".
 It needs a name that hasn't been used on a bot before, set the `T2D_USER` in config.json to your chosen application name.
 1. After the bot is created, go ahead and click "manage" on the new application, you will see options for `Client ID` and `Client Secret`.
 Create the the secret, and store it for later.
 Client ID will always be the same, but save this as well.
 These items in particular should be stored in config.json as `T2D_CLIENT_ID` and `T2D_SECRET`